NicDuquette/Beamer-template/README.md

 If you want a nice-looking Beamer template that doesn't do all of this extra stuff, look at [Paul Goldsmith-Pinkham's](https://github.com/paulgp/beamer-tips).

-**WARNING**: This is a preliminary version of a Beamer template.
-It's not done.
-Not even this
-README is done.
-It probably has a lot of bugs.
-If I haven't emailed it to you asking for your opinion about something specific, you probably shouldn't touch it.

 ## What is this for?

 This template compiles the same LaTeX markup in two different ways.
 One way